Munawwar/preact-svg-icon/README.md

 2. The SVG files could be cached by browser now across pages.
 3. SVGs that are already in the HTML page need not be loaded fetched from server (by skipping the url part and keeping only the fragment part - `<use href="#id">`).
 This solves for preloading icons that are the top of your page that you want to load immediately and not wanting a flash of blank space first.

 If you have many icons to add fragment ids to, then this repo provides a node.js script inside `scripts/` directory to add an `id` to a directory full of svg files.
+Note: It will also remove fill attribute from `<svg>` element

 ```sh
 node scripts/add-svg-id.js myicon.svg